A soothing spa among dramatic landscapes – what could be better?Read more...

 Taiwan - Kenting National Park

-Millions of visitors pass through the park each year, occasionally jamming the coast road.
-If you’re disappointed by the congestion and development along Kending Road – the resort’s epicentre – remember that it would probably be much worse if it weren’t a national park.
-Also, there’s plenty to do without dipping your toes in the ocean.
-If you can, escape to the hinterland.
-There you’ll enjoy scenes of bucolic beauty, excellent birdwatching (the region has 31 of Taiwan’s 33 diurnal raptor species) and some truly pleasurable motoring.
+Millions of visitors pass through the park each year, occasionally jamming the coast road, and much of the area suffers from congestion and overdevelopment.
+Nevertheless, there’s plenty to do without dipping your toes in the ocean.
+If you can, escape to the hinterland to enjoy scenes of bucolic beauty, excellent birdwatching (the region has 31 of Taiwan’s 33 diurnal raptor species) and some truly pleasurable motoring.
 Alternatively, head out to sea and under the waves with one of Kenting’s English-speaking scuba instructors.